 For Francys and Sergei, climbing was more than a sport; it was a shared life mission.
 Everest represented the ultimate challenge, a peak that demanded their full dedication, skill, and courage.
 For months, the couple got ready to climb.
 They learned about the risks of high-altitude mountaineering, studied routes, and trained their bodies and minds.

 Their decision to climb without supplemental oxygen was a bold one.
 While this choice increased the difficulty and danger, it was also a testament to their skill and determination.
 Climbers who don't use oxygen to climb Everest are only the most experienced.
-This is because the high altitude makes it much more likely that they will get tired, cold, or sick.
-The couple worked well together, but the mountain was unpredictable, and there was always a chance of danger.

 Once considered a luxury reserved for a few elite climbers, the cost to climb Mount Everest has now become a serious investment that requires careful planning, budgeting, and the right guidance.